-Andrew Hamilton looks at how runners, cyclists and triathletes training and competing abroad this summer can stay well and ensure maximum performance
+Andrew Hamilton looks at how athletes training and competing abroad can stay well and ensure maximum performance

 The Brazilian author Paulo Coelho once wrote “If you think adventure is lethal, try routine!”
 Going somewhere different is great for the mind.
 Going somewhere different to train and/or race is great for the mind and body – witness the rise in popularity of races, competitions and training camps in exotic locations.
 However, athletes intending to travel to faraway shores this summer for that dream event also need to think ahead; an infection or bout of illness can not only scupper race performance, it has the potential turn your dream adventure into a nightmare.
 In this article therefore, we’ll look at how you can best protect your health and fend off illness both before you leave and while you’re away.